ericxiao251/spark-syntax/src/Chapter 1 - Basics/Section 1 - Useful Material.md

 ### Companies that Contribute to Spark
 **Databricks** and **Cloudera** contribute heavily to spark and they provide a lot of good blogs about writting performant Spark code.

-**Note:** The author of Spark, Matei Zaharia cofounded the company.
+**Note:** The author of Spark, Matei Zaharia also cofounded Databricks the company.

 ### Conference Talks
 There are a lot of Spark conferences throughout the year where speakers from the companies above or the big tech companies come speak about their advances and experiences with Spark at scale.
 I find these talks very insightful into writing "real big data" applications.
 These talks also cover a broader subject matter like how to manage a large spark cluster, etc.